Teaching Yoga

 Anna Besonova | Yoga Teacher | Clases de Yoga AnnaWhat is Teaching Yoga?

-A Career in Teaching Yoga is very interesting.
+A Career in Teaching Yoga is very intriguing.
 One should first understand What a Career in Teaching Yoga entails before investing time and effort to figure out How to start a Career in Teaching Yoga.
-The most authoritative source of information on Teaching Yoga is someone with real experience in it.
+Just like you would normally not trust a non Doctor with names of medicines, you should also not trust opinions about Teaching Yoga from non professionals.

 Yoga Teacher Anna Besonova is an experienced professional with 3 years in Teaching Yoga.
-Yoga Teacher Anna Besonova defines Teaching Yoga as:
+Yoga Teacher Anna Besonova outlines Teaching Yoga as:

 Yoga is a group of physical, mental, and spiritual practices or disciplines which originated in ancient India.
 There is a broad variety of yoga schools, practices, and goals in Hinduism, Buddhism, and Jainism.